EADS shares soar as Daimler nets $2 billion from stake sale

 ($1 = 0.7652 euros)

-(Additional reporting by Markus Wacket, Tim Hepher, Jean-Baptiste Vey, Cyril Altmeyer; Editing by Mark Potter and Helen Massy-Beresford)
+(Additional reporting by Markus Wacket, Tim Hepher, Jean-Baptiste Vey, Cyril Altmeyer; Editing by Mark Potter)